Skip Ribbon Commands

 As fees depend on unit enrolments, it is essential that student enrolments are correct at the time of invoicing.
 Students must be enrolled in their complete program for the academic year before the last day for enrolment in a Unit 3–4 sequence.
 Schools should pay particular attention to the enrolments of students who are studying units at other assessing schools, for example VCE Language providers.

-First-, second- and third-round invoice and payment due dates for fee-paying international students are listed in Important administrative dates.
+First-, and second-round invoice and payment due dates for fee-paying international students are listed in Important administrative dates.
 Schools are required to distribute invoices, collect payments and submit one payment either by cheque or bank transfer to cover all students invoiced.
 Note that payments made by students directly to the VCAA will not be accepted.

 Fee-paying international students should be made aware that failure to pay all VCAA invoices received over the period of their enrolment in their senior secondary program (which may be over one or more years) will cause final results to be withheld from them, the school and VTAC.